UniversalScientificTechnologies/UST_docs/THUNDERMILL/THUNDERMILL01.md

 ## Maintenance

 The THUNDERMILL01 sensor is designed to require minimal maintenance.
 However, to ensure optimal performance and accuracy, it is recommended to inspect and clean the device at least once per season.
-Removing dust and other debris using compressed air or a soft brush helps maintain the device's functionality, calibration and prolongs its service life.
+Removing dust and other debris using compressed air or a soft brush helps maintain the device's functionality, calibration, and prolongs its service life.

 ## Experimental Results